Vera Kholodnaya: Career rise

 In 1908, Vera attended a performance of Francesca da Rimini, with Vera Komissarzhevskaya in the title role.
 She was deeply impressed with Komissarzhevskaya's artistry and decided to venture in film acting.
 She approached Vladimir Gardin, a leading Russian film director, who cast her in a minor role in his grand production of Anna Karenina.

 In 1915 Yevgeni Bauer was to direct the film Song of Triumphant Love (Pesn Torzhestvuyushchey Lyubvi), a mystical love drama (after Turgenev) and was searching for an actress of outstanding beauty.
 When Vera Kholodnaya was introduced to Bauer, he at once approved her for the role, being impressed by her beauty.

 Song of Triumphant Love was an enormous success and Yevgeni Bauer immediately started shooting his another movie starring Kholodnaya.
 It was a melodrama Flame of the Sky (Plamya Neba) about guilty love of a young woman married off to an old widower, and his son.
 Although Flame of the Sky was shot after Song of Triumphant Love, it was the first to go on screen and so brought fame to Vera Kholodnaya.

-At first it was hard for Vera to convey complex psychological nuances and so she imitated the acting of Asta Nielsen but gradually developed her own style.
-Vera's extravagant costumes and large gray eyes made her an enigmatic screen presence which fascinated audiences across Imperial Russia.
+At first, it was hard for Vera to convey complex psychological nuances, so she imitated the acting of Asta Nielsen and gradually developed her own style.
+Vera's costumes and large gray eyes made her an enigmatic screen presence which fascinated audiences across Imperial Russia.

 Her next picture was The Children of the Age (Deti veka), aired in 1915, a drama with pretensions to revealing social problems.